kkjdaniel/gogeek/README.md

 ## Usage

+### Basic Usage

 Getting started with GoGeek is easy.
-Here’s a quick example to fetch details about specific board games:
+First, create a client, then use it to make API requests:

 ```go
 package main